joekiller/logstash-kafka/README.md

 ## Notes

 The make file is updated to work with Logstash 1.4.0+.
 DEB package building isn't supported at this time.

-To build an rpm

-    # make package

-Installing the resulting rpm after installing logstash from the elasticsearch repo will copy the kafka plugin and dependencies into `/opt/logstash`.